mnassrib/installing-hadoop-cluster/README.md

 	slave-datanode-2.cluster.hdp

-> login as hdpuser on "master-namenode" server

 - Edit the hosts file into the "master-namenode" server

+> login as hdpuser on "master-namenode" server.
+Its hosts file must have the same content as the hosts files of the other nodes.

-``hdpuser@master-namenode:~$ vi /etc/hosts``  --your file should look like the below
+``hdpuser@master-namenode:~$ sudo vi /etc/hosts``  --your file should look like the below

-	127.0.0.1	localhost
 	192.168.1.72	master-namenode.cluster.hdp 	master-namenode
 	192.168.1.73	slave-datanode-1.cluster.hdp	slave-datanode-1
 	192.168.1.74	slave-datanode-2.cluster.hdp	slave-datanode-2